-The OSS Board of Trustees is made up of people who care about the future of sport and physical activity for all ages across Scotland, and that it is key to the future health of the nation.
-Chaired by Geoff Aberdein, former Chief of Staff to the First Minister and Global Head of Public Affairs at Aberdeen Standard Investments, the board draws on a wide range of skills and experience across education, research, sport, finance, government, communications and public and private business, in the UK and across Europe.
-The Board meets four times a year and their role is to agree the organisation's overall strategic direction, in line with its charitable objectives, and to scrutinise management functions delegated to the Executive Director.
+The OSS Board of Trustees is made up of people who believe community sport activity should be available to all ages and abilities across Scotland, and that it is key to the future health of the nation.
+Chaired by Geoff Aberdein, former Chief of Staff to the First Minister and Global Head of Public Affairs at Aberdeen Standard Investments, the board draws on a wide range of skills and experience across education, research, sport, finance, government, communications and business, in the UK and across Europe.
+The Board meets five times a year and its role is to agree the organisation's overall strategic direction, in line with its charitable objectives, and to scrutinise management functions delegated to the Executive Director.
 The Board also delegates some of its work to sub-committees featuring a wide range of people from across Scotland.